isabella232/dynamic-media-classic.en-1/help/testing-assets-making-them-public.md

    See [Publishing](publishing-files.md#publishing_files).

-1. Determine the name of your Secure Testing service by clicking **Setup** > **Application Setup** > **General Settings**.
+1. Determine the name of your Secure Testing service by clicking **[!UICONTROL Setup]** > **[!UICONTROL Application Setup]** > **[!UICONTROL General Settings]**.
-1. On the Application General Settings page, under the Servers group, find the name to the right of **Test Publish Context Server Name**.
+1. On the Application General Settings page, under the Servers group, find the name to the right of **[!UICONTROL Test Publish Context Server Name]**.

 Contact Adobe Care if the server name is missing or the URLs to the server do not work.

-**Prepare website variations**
+### Prepare website variations

 You need two variations of a website that links the published and unpublished assets:

 * Public version - Link assets using your traditional Dynamic Media Classic URL syntax.
 * Staging version - Link assets using the same syntax but with the Secure Testing site name.

-**Run the tests**
+### Run the tests

 Perform the following tests:

 1. Check whether assets are visible from within your corporate network.

-   From within the corporate network identified by the previously defined IP address range, the staging version of the website should display all images, whether marked for publish or not.
-This allows you to test without accidentally making images available before preview approval or product launch.
+   From within the corporate network identified by the previously defined IP address range, the staging version of the website displays all images, whether marked for publish or not.
+As such, you can test without accidentally making images available before preview approval or product launch.

    Confirm that the public version of your site shows published assets as previously experienced with Dynamic Media Classic.